 The process of connecting utilities for industrial developments is a tedious and complex one.
 With many different parties and multiple connection points involved, getting your head around and coordinating them can be a nightmare.
 The process is not only expensive, but also frustrating when having to go through similar steps over and over.
-To overcome this, you can use a multi-utility service provider, who will reduce the burden and eradicate the complications, with a complete service from start to finish.
+To overcome this, you can use a multi-utility services company such as Crown Utilities, who will reduce the burden and eradicate the complications, with a complete service from start to finish.

 All areas of utilities will be covered from an integrated full-service package, tailor-made to your exact requirements.
 By scrapping having to deal with several companies for different areas on the same premises, you will reduce a huge chunk of your management and effectively benefit from streamlined project management skills.